jhu-dvrk/sawIntuitiveResearchKit/core/examples/dvrkConsolePython/README.md

   - If `dvrk_console.py` is not found, either specify the full path when importing the file, or copy it to one of the directories in `PYTHONPATH`.

+  - Currently, `dvrk_console.py` determines that it running in an embedded Python interpreter if it finds a component named `IRE`.
+Make sure to use that name in your JSON file, as in the example above.

 ## Finding Commands

 All commands are available via (required) interfaces that are automatically created for